 Every Print Assignment will have a corresponding grading rubric that will be used to assess the assignment.
-Some assignments will be posted to VoiceThread on OWL, for students to post comments and suggestions for each other.
-Aspects of assignments will be submitted online by photographing work in-progress.
-Finished Assignments will be physically handed in to the instructor and will be given a numerical grade and written comments, posted to OWL on the Gradebook Tool.
+In- Progress Critiques will assist students in improving their project before printing finished editions.
+Finished Editions will be physically handed in to the instructor and will be given a numerical grade and written comments, posted to OWL on the Gradebook Tool.